Pholith/ONI-Mods/README.md

  On Linux, the path is: `~/config/unity3d/Klei/Oxygen Not Included/mods/Dev/`

+## Want to translate my mods in your languages ?

 ## Feedbacks , suggestions, bugs and help
 If you have some problems or suggestions on my mods.
 Don't hesitate to open a github issue, you also can ask me on my discord server: